Best toasters for 2020

 Cheap and cheerless

 This toaster may be cheap, but you’ll soon find yourself shelling out for a replacement rather than putting up with the terrible toast it makes.
 It’s fast but poor at toasting, leaving large underdone patches.
-It struggles to fit even standard-sized supermarket loaves inside, which is a pretty basic failure.
+It's a shame, seeing as the matching kettle is a brilliant Best Buy.

 Worst on test